-Comments and feedback from citizens were consistently encouraged throughout the entire planning process.
-In addition, two hearings about the annual action plan will be held March 23, 2022 (City of North Charleston Council) and April 5, 2022 (Charleston County Council).
-The public comment period will be held for 30 days from April 5, 2022.
+A series of public meetings/hearings were held in 2023 to discuss the Program Year 2024 Request for Funding, the consolidated plan priorities, to answer resident questions, and to seek public input.
+There are outreach events held throughout the year to inform citizens about services offered through the Charleston County Community Development and Revitalization Department.
+Specifically, during Program year 2024 process, Town Hall meetings were held throughout the County to solicit feedback and comments from citizens.
+In addition, two hearings about the Annual Action Plan funding recommendations were held March 28, 2024 (City of North Charleston Council) and April 9, 2024 (Charleston County Council).
+The public comment period was held for 30 days from April 11, 2024.
 See Appendices A and B, which includes a summary of public hearing times/dates as well as public comments received.

-V. Summary of Public Comments
+5. Summary of public comments